Office of Research & Creative Scholarship

 The main purpose of the IRB is to ensure the protection of human subjects through the review, approval, modification, or disapproval of research applications submitted by faculty, staff, or students.
 The IRB is responsible for communication, record keeping, reporting, monitoring, education of the campus community about ethical issues, and the overseeing of all research activity involving human subjects.

 Researchers include faculty members, staff, and students.
 An application must be filled out and submitted by an Emerson employee or student, even if the research proposal originates at another institution or organization seeking partnership or a co-investigator.
-Submissions must include a description of the research instruments.
+Submissions must include copies of the actual research instruments.